radicle-dev/rips/0001-heartwood.md

 is their mandate to decide what gets merged into a codebase.

-We can then define a repository's identity as the set of all branches and tags that the maintainers of the repository agreed upon.
+We can then define a repository's identity as the set of all branches and tags that the maintainers of the repository agreed upon at a given point in time, along with a unique identifier.

-For anyone to be able to verify this, we require maintainers to provide a cryptographic signature over the repository's heads, tags, and other relevant git references.
+For anyone to be able to verify an identity, we require maintainers to provide a cryptographic signature over the repository's heads, tags, and other relevant git references, along with repository metadata such as name and description.
 We call this the *signed refs*.
 Signed refs can be updated whenever there are changes to a repository that are accepted by maintainers.

-The last question to answer is *who* are the maintainers, and how are they determined?
+They represent a repository's *canonical state*.

+As for the identifier, it must be provably associated with the above state.
+In other words, it must be possible, given an identifier and a set of signed refs, to prove association.

+### The Identity Document

-Before a repository can be published to the network, it needs to be converted into a Radicle *project*.
+Before a repository can be published to the network, it needs to be initialized into a Radicle *project*.
 A project is simply a repository with an associated *identity document*.
 In this document, the public keys of the repository's current maintainers are stored.
-When a project is initialized from an existing git repository for the first time, the user initializing becomes the de-facto initial maintainer of the project, and his key is included in the new identity document.
+When a project is initialized from an existing git repository for the first time, the user initializing becomes the de-facto initial maintainer of the project, and his key is included in the new identity document's key ring.
 We call this set of trusted keys the project's *delegation*, and each key is called a *delegate*.
 Though these will often map one to one with maintainers, this is not a requirement.
-The only requirement is that they be trusted in the context of a given project, as they will be used to determine the canonical state of the project's repository.
+The only requirement is that they be trusted to represent a given project, as they will be used to determine the canonical state of the project repository.

 From this initial identity document we can then derive a unique, stable identifier for the project, by hashing the document's contents.
-To ensure the uniqueness of this identifier, in addition to the *delegation*, we include in the document a user-chosen *alias* and *description* for the project.
+In addition to the *delegation*, we include in the document a user-chosen *alias* for the project, as well as a *description*.
+The process for hashing the document shall be discussed in a subsequent RIP.

 It is by including the identity document in the *signed refs* that we establish a relationship between the source code and the identity, and thus associate the project identifier with the project source code.
 Note that this permits identical source codes to have more than one identity.
 This is useful when a user wishes to a *fork* a repository.
-In that case, a new project would be initialized with a brand new identifier.
+In that case, a new project would be initialized with a brand new identifier, but a mostly identical source code history.

 The storage, update and verification mechanism for the identity document will be discussed in more detail in a future RIP.
 For the purposes of this